 In fact, you’re too busy to not have an organized life.

 Spend 15 minutes a day decluttering and putting things back in their home.

 Roadblock #5: You don’t think you’re good at organizing

-Solution: Try changing your approach and find a way around this roadblock by committing to learning how to organize.
+Solution: Try changing your approach and find a way around this roadblock by committing to learning how to organize:

-Stick with me and you’ll have a deeper skill set in no time!
+Sign up for my emails. tick with me and you’ll have a deeper skill set in no time!

 Better yet, work with me!
 If you’re in the Cleveland area, let’s make a date.